14627s/14627s/README.md

 # Hello, I'm 14627s! 👋

 Welcome to my GitHub profile!
-I'm passionate about coding open-source tools using Python and C#, and currently diving into networking and Capture The Flag (CTF).
+I'm a 15-year-old developer from Morocco, passionate about coding open-source tools using Python and C#, and currently diving into Networking and Capture The Flag (CTF).

 ## 💻 Technologies & Tools
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white)